Bookrage001/osc/README.md

 This will create a headless app available through http on port 8080.
 Multiple clients can use the app (with chrome only) simultaneously, their widgets will be synchronized.

+$ open-stage-control -t light noinput /path/to/custom_theme.css

+This will apply three themes (light ui, remove all inputs, and a custom theme file)

+Available themes:
+- light
+- noinput
 ```

 ### Documentation